Get the Recipes

 Pancakes are simple.
 They're diner food.
 They're what you make on a Sunday morning with the kids.
 Crepes are fancy.
 They're French-bistro food.
 They're what you make once a week after your Parisian vacation because you want to relive some pleasant memories.

-This dichotomy has always struck me as really, really odd, because the fact is that crepes are way easier to make than pancakes.
+This dichotomy has always struck me as really, really odd, because the fact is that crepes aren't hard to make; in fact, they're way easier to make than pancakes.
 It must be in the name, so let's just call them "skinny pancakes" for simplicity's sake.

-* I'm not going to get into buckwheat crepes here, which are delicious for savory dishes but are also another kettle of fish.
+* Daniel has separately explored the topic of buckwheat crepes, which are delicious for savory dishes but are also another kettle of fish.

 The only intimidating part of making crepes is spreading the batter thin enough in the pan, and, granted, that's something that takes a bit of practice.
 The good news is that even if your early crepes have funny lumps and bulges or aren't paper-thin, they're still gonna be plenty edible and delicious.

 Recipes for crepe batter don't vary all that much, other than in the exact ratio of ingredients and how they're mixed together.
 I admit that in the past, I've tended to eyeball ingredients, but recently I've become more methodical, sticking with the ratio that Daniel developed for his crepe-style manicotti: two eggs, a cup of flour, and one and a quarter cups of milk.

 Those crepes are designed to hold on to a moist filling and get baked under a sauce.
 I like my regular crepes a little more tender, so I add a tablespoon of melted butter to the batter as well.
 For flavoring, I add a pinch of salt, plus a bit of sugar if I'm cooking sweet crepes, or sometimes a handful of minced fresh herbs for savory crepes.